Greek shipping company Stalwart Tankers postpones U.S. IPO plans

-April 10 (Reuters) - Greece-based chemical transportation company Stalwart Tankers Inc has postponed its U.S. IPO plans due to “market conditions,” an underwriter told Reuters.
+(Reuters) - Greece-based chemical transportation company Stalwart Tankers Inc (STST.N) has postponed its U.S. IPO plans due to “market conditions,” an underwriter told Reuters.

 The company filed with U.S. regulators in February to raise up to $100 million in an IPO of its common stock.